 - a covered player race.

 Sport and recreation plays a vital role in maintaining and improving community health and wellbeing.
 The installation of a synthetic surface at Dorothy Laver Reserve West will provide:

-- a year-round soccer focused facility that accommodates the full age spectrum of juniors through to seniors, and increases opportunities for women and girls
+- a year-round soccer focused facility that accommodates the full age spectrum of juniors through to seniors, and increases opportunities for girls and women

 - Boroondara’s first Women’s National Premier League (WNPL) senior soccer field

 - enhanced opportunities for passive recreation with approximately 2,800m² of land currently used for active sport being converted to passive open space

 - energy efficient and environmentally friendly LED sports ground lighting that increase training opportunities for participants between the hours of 5pm and 9pm

 - relocation of the cricket wicket off the soccer field, providing a safer facility for sporting participants.